fishinwind/workshop/rst/README.rst

     git commit -m "update html"
     git push origin master

+Check the new website http://ucd-bioworkshop.github.io/

-Navigate to http://ucd-bioworkshop.github.io/ Pages are cached at this site, so it will take a few minutes to update
+Pages are cached at this site, so it will take a few minutes to update.